rumputliar/excel-generator/README.md

 * *Photo ID*: Optional field.
 * *Photo URL*: Optional field.

-Agent photos for the samplee dataset are here:
+Agent photos for the sample dataset are here:
 * [https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents](https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents)

 After deciding on the names to be used for the clients, populate the relevant columns under the **Client** worksheet (indicated in red).